Aslan Karatsev: 2021: Australian Open semifinalist, Olympic silver medal, top 15

+Seeded 19th in Indian Wells he reached the fourth round on his Masters 1000 career debut defeating qualifier Salvatore Caruso and ninth seed Denis Shapovalov.
+At the 2021 Miami Open on his debut at this tournament he reached also the third round.

 At the Serbia Open, Karatsev avenged his loss at the Australian Open by defeating world No. 1, Novak Djokovic, to advance to the final in the longest match of 2021 thus far.
 He was then defeated by Matteo Berrettini in three sets.

 Karatsev notched two more top-ten wins, beating Schwartzman again in Madrid, and compatriot Daniil Medvedev in Rome.

 At the French Open, Karatsev lost in men's singles to Philipp Kohlschreiber in the second round.
 However, he partnered with Elena Vesnina in mixed doubles, and on his debut advanced to the final, but the pair lost to Joe Salisbury and Desirae Krawczyk.

 At the Tokyo Olympics, he won the silver medal in mixed doubles with Elena Vesnina losing to compatriots Andrey Rublev and Anastasia Pavlyuchenkova in the final.
 He also participated in the singles and doubles events where he reached the second and lost in the first round, respectively.

 In his debut at a Masters-1000 level in doubles, Karatsev reached the quarterfinals at the National Bank Open in Toronto partnering with Dušan Lajović.
 As a result, he entered the top 200 in doubles at world No. 172, on 16 August 2021.
 In singles seeded 15th and having a first round bye, he lost in the second round to Karen Khachanov.

 At the 2021 BNP Paribas Open in Indian Wells, he reached the fourth round at a Master 1000 for the first time in his career defeating 9th seed Denis Shapovalov before he lost to 8th seed Hubert Hurkacz.
 In doubles he reached the final with compatriot Rublev where they lost to Polasek/Peers.
 As a result, he reached the top 100 in the doubles rankings at World No. 92 on 18 October 2021.

 At the 2021 Kremlin Cup in Moscow, Karatsev defeated compatriot Karen Khachanov in the semifinals to reach his third final of the season and in his career.
 He then defeated 6th seed Marin Čilić in the final to win his 2nd career title.
 With his successful run in Moscow, he made his debut in the top 20 in the rankings, rising to a ranking of World No. 19 on 25 October 2021.

 On 8 November 2021, Karatsev peaked at world no. 15 and was named as the third alternate for the ATP Finals.